 Use only Genre Headings that are in the Excel sheet.
 Anything that is not in that sheet (or is misspelled) will not appear in Drupal after it is uploaded.
-It is a good idea to keep a record open in Drupal - when you type start typing in the Genre, it will provide a dropdown selection menu.
+It is a good idea to keep a edit a record in Drupal, click on Genre, and keep it open - when you type start typing in the Genre, it will provide a dropdown selection menu.
 I will copy and paste from there sometimes when I forget certain terms.